danpush/typical-tweet/README.md

 # Typical Tweet
 This is a Twitter bot that gets the most trending topic, and makes a tweet about it based on others tweets it's read.
 Currently running on Google Cloud's Compute Engine f1-micro, but should work on a Raspberry Pi.
-Loosely based on the Hidden Markov Model.

 You can find an example of this bot (usually) live at: https://twitter.com/PossiblyAndroid